Popocatepetl Volcano in Mexico spewing ash and rocks

-Popocatepetl volcano in Mexico is currently spewing ash and boulders into the atmosphere and surrounding area.
+Popocatepetl Volcano in Mexico is currently spewing ash and boulders into the atmosphere and surrounding area.

 The resultant ash cloud can be seen on planefinder.net and the full Apple versions of Plane Finder and Plane Finder HD apps.